AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Response parameters

-    Returns the string that is converted from the value specified by the `a` parameter.
+    Returns a string that is converted from the value specified by the `a` parameter.

 -   Examples